-Introduces students' to the OR environment, aseptic principles and practices, scrubbing, gowning, gloving, preparation of the sterile field, abdominal incisions, ob-gyn, general, ophthalmic, and genitourinary surgeries.
+Introduces the student to the OR environment, aseptic principles and practices, scrubbing, gowning, gloving, preparation of the sterile field, abdominal incisions, ob-gyn, general, ophthalmic, and genitourinary surgeries.

-Prerequisite(s): Successful completion of MAT 108, ENGL& 101, BIOL& 175, CAH 102, 103, 105 and SOC& 101.
+Prerequisites: Successful completion of MAT 108, ENGL& 101, BIOL& 175 (BIOL 118 will be accepted through 2015), CAH 102, 103, 105, and SOC& 101.

-INTRODUCTION TO SURGERY 5CR
+INTRODUCTION TO SURGERY